-In order to facilitate the educational process in the event of an emergency situation that would require remote instruction for students, the school district has previously performed surveys to gather data about the level of access to technology and internet that students and staff have from their primary residence.
-In the event that individuals do not have access, the district will take necessary steps where plausible to continue to provide educational opportunities for students.
+Inevitably, there may be students in the school community for whom remote learning is not appropriate or possible.
+In these situations, the school district shall assess that individual's unique needs and try to accommodate them with in-person learning, to the extent that is possible.
 Options include, but are not limited to, allowing students to pick up work at school, work being sent home with those students, materials being dropped off at that student's home, or the use of public areas for internet access.
 In addition, district assets may be provided to students who are in need of internet access or computer devices at the school district's discretion.
-The school district's technology department may also be responsible for assistant students with internet access, including for the provision of support for technology integration and troubleshooting technological problems that may arise during the remote learning process.